KaarisMoiLeCrane/EcoleDirecte-Plus/README_EN.md

 - This extension isn't affiliated at all with "ecoledirecte.com".
 I'm just a random guy who did this project.
 - This extension needs the token of the account gived by EcoleDirecte to work (to get the homeworks status in the schedule).
 Any suggestions are opened if you have a better way and that work like it works right now.
 I'm actually working on a way to listen to the requests and then get the datas (for the grades and the homeworks in their pages only)
 - All the changements are only visual.
-The website code isn't altered at all in any ways.
+The website code isn't altered at all in any ways (no, html isn't a programmation language).